Aseprite Importers

 The main goal is to integrate with Aseprite in a way that promotes quick iterations, starting from a visual draft and evolving game scripting and graphics together as things take shape.

-Importers are available for Characters and Rooms, allowing an almost one-click creation of the complete room structure.
+Importers are available for Characters, Rooms, and Inventory items, allowing almost one-click creation of the complete set of graphical assets representing the game world.

 Basics